 1.30 “Sponsored Post” means a Post that contains disclosure to comply with FTC Rules as defined below.

 1.31 “Student-Athlete” shall, for the purposes herein, refer to those members of Customer’s intercollegiate athletics teams as identified by Customer from time to time.

 2. PLATFORM AND SUPPORT

-2.2 Through the Customer’s account, during the Term, Customer is authorized to grant access to the Platform, subject to any limitations specified in the Master Subscription Agreement Order Form (“Order Form”), including limitations on the number of Accounts, Account Owners, Account Posts, Account Users, Teams, Team Owners, Team Posts and Team Users if any.
-Customer shall be required to pay additional fees for use in excess of the Subscription limits at the rates designated on the Order Form or as otherwise required by Opendorse, if not specified.
+2.3 During the Term, the Account Owner is authorized to grant access to the Platform to Seat holders, subject to any limitations specified in the Order Form (“Order Form”).
+Customer shall be required to pay additional fees for use in excess of the Plan limits at the rates designated on the Order Form or as otherwise required by Opendorse, if not specified.

 3. IDENTITIES; PERMISSIONS

 3.1 Account identities as created by Account Owner are fixed and may not be changed without the written consent of Opendorse, which consent may be granted or withheld in Opendorse’s sole discretion.

 3.2 Customer acknowledges and agrees that Account Owners shall have permissions to invite End Users to a Roster, assign End Users to a Roster, send Content Suggestions to End Users, view Content Suggestions sent by Account Owners, and view Posts through their Account.
 Such permissions shall be as further described and enabled on Account Owner’s administrative dashboard on the Platform.